AppsFlyer launches predictive analytics for post-IDFA mobile apps and games

-AppsFlyer is launching its predictive analytics solution, PredictSK, which will be a product that supports game and app developers as well as advertisers in the wake of Apple’s new privacy mandates.
+AppsFlyer is launching its predictive analytics solution, PredictSK.
+This will be a product that supports game and app developers as well as advertisers in the wake of Apple’s new privacy mandates.

 By the end of March or so, Apple will enforce its AppTrackingTransparency (ATT) framework and change the rules for the Identifier for Advertisers (IDFA), requiring users of iOS 14 devices to opt-in to allow their personal data to be shared with third parties for targeted advertising.
-Apple said the average app has six trackers in it, mostly done without users really know what’s being shared with who, and the company wants to put an end to what Apple CEO Tim Cook called the data-industrial complex.
+Apple said the average app has six trackers in it, mostly done without users really know what’s being shared with who, and the company wants to put an end to what Apple CEO Tim Cook called the “data-industrial complex.”

 The problem for game companies is that it has taken years to evolve the business model for free-to-play mobile games, where players get their products for free in exchange for being targeted with monetization offers.
 This model has worked so well that mobile gaming has become 58% (SuperData) of the $174.9 billion (Newzoo data) game industry.
 And now mobile game companies will have to find a new way to identify and advertise to the most enthusiastic mobile gamers.